Commercial Fire Sprinkler System Cost Overview

 What's your building size?

-Enter the total square footage of the area requiring fire alarm coverage.
+Enter the total square footage requiring fire protection.
+We'll price the sprinkler and alarm systems together.

 Square feet (e.g., 5000)

-Let's talk about the actual numbers.
-The average cost for a commercial fire sprinkler system in 2025 ranges from $2 to $7 each square foot in new buildings.
-For buildings that have been retrofitted or are more complex, anticipate it to go higher.
-But that’s just the tip of the flame.
+Let's talk actual numbers.
+The average cost for a commercial fire sprinkler system in 2026 runs from $2 to $7 per square foot in new buildings.
+For retrofits or more complex layouts, expect it to run higher, and that's only the beginning.

 Here’s what your price tag really depends on: